 The center, initially known as ‘Hatched to Fly Free’, constructed its first aviary in 2015, thanks to the generous support of sponsors such as Foster Parrots Ltd and the Vincent J Coates Foundation.
-Since then is has received 51 birds from the Costa Rican government’s Ministry for the Environment (MINAE) and from local residents and businesses, and has been able to successfully rehabilitate and release 23 birds back into the wild so far, with several others pending release in 2018.
-The center also provides a sanctuary for former pets that are unsuitable for release and for birds that are too badly injured to be able to survive in the wild.
-Activities at the center are sustained thanks to unwavering support from donors and the efforts of volunteers and Research Assistants.
+Since then MCCR has received 51 birds from the Costa Rican government’s Ministry for the Environment (MINAE) and from local residents and businesses, and has been able to successfully rehabilitate and release 23 birds back into the wild so far, with several others pending release.
+The center also provides a sanctuary for former “pets” that are unsuitable for release and for birds that are too badly injured to be able to survive in the wild.
+Activities at the center are sustained thanks to unwavering support from donors and the efforts of volunteers and research assistants.

-In 2017, the Hatched to Fly Free was officially incorporated under its new permanent name, Macaw Conservation, and strategic allianceswere established with several conservation organizations and research institutions, including the Laboratory for Conservation Geneticsat the University of Costa Rica (UCR), Intertwined Conservation Corporation and the Wild Macaw Association.
+In 2017, Hatched to Fly Free was officially incorporated under its new permanent name, Macaw Conservation, and strategic alliances were established with several conservation organizations and research institutions, including the Laboratory for Conservation Genetics at the University of Costa Rica (UCR), Intertwined Conservation Corporation and the Wild Macaw Association.

 Chris started breeding parrots when he was just seven years old and bred several native and non-native species in his home country of New Zealand.
 Specializing in psittacines, Chris worked at the Wellington Zoo before moving to Costa Rica in 2003 to work with Amigos de las Aves.
 In 2009 he founded the Avifauna Reintroduction Alliance (ARA) project, hand-raising and releasing over 200 macaws at sites around the country, including Punta Islita, Punta Uva and Punta Banco.
 In 2010 he led the world’s first ever release of captive-bred Great Green Macaws into the wild.
 Chris set up the new rescue center in the Osa Peninsula in 2015, before co-founding Macaw Conservation in 2017.